 Our work on conversation across cultures —particularly our discovery that ‘huh?’ may be a universal word— has drawn worldwide attention.
 “Huh?” has been heralded as ‘the syllable that everyone recognises’ (New York Times) and ‘the most important word in the world’ (Süddeutsche Zeitung).
 This page lists a small selection of the international media coverage.
 Elsewhere we list key findings and answer frequently asked questions.

-Altmetric identified over 70 international news outlets that wrote about the research and linked to it online.
-The total number of international news sources covering the study online and offline is in the hundreds.
+The total number of international news sources that have covered the study online and offline is in the hundreds.
+A small selection:

 New York Times — That Syllable Everyone Recognizes (Jenny Schuessler)